eliThomass/transcript-summarizer/README.md

 The program will then return a 100-word summary of the provided video.

-The program also provides timestamps for topics in the video, however, this feature is inconsistent (so far).
+The program also provides timestamps for topics in the video in seconds.